ashsecurity/ashsecurity.github.io/_posts/2018-02-24-SIEM-Buying-Thoughts.md

 * Count of sources
 * Forecast on increase of the sources' count

 You absolutely must know and collect as much information about log events and log sources in your environment as possible.
 One of the main challenges you will encounter after SIEM implementation is integration of different log sources and their later normalization.
 Remember that sometimes normalization is a challenge even for something as trivial as Windows logs.
-(Normalization is the process of bringing log fields from different sources to common event fields).
+(Normalization is the process of bringing log fields from different sources to common event fields within your solution).
 That is why the more you know about your infrastructure and logs it sends the better.

 When properly executed, this exercise will help you estimate number of days that will be required to plan the implementations.
 In general SIEM implementation is a long journey.
 You should plan at least 6 months project with about 200-250 mixed log sources.
 No matter what, do not try to cover all your sources within same project.
 It is better to implement it in phased approach.
 Your primary, most important and non-standard log sources should be implemented with the help of professional services, and standard and secondary sources can integrated by your team.
 It also helps your team to get more confidence and skills growth, so they will become more effective in the long run.